-The PPA General Manager has been issued an LSU Shreveport email address and this, along with their cell phone information, were uploaded into the RAVE Alert Database in order to receive any alerts.
-Therefore, for future incidents that would affect the housing complex, the General Manager will receive the initial notification sent out, copy it, and send onward to all of the residents via the internal systems that RISE has in place.
-Their messages will go out as both texts/SMS messages and email.
+The PPA General Manager has been issued an LSU Shreveport email address and this, along with their cell phone information, were uploaded into the RAVE Alert Database in order to receive any future alerts.
+Therefore, future incidents that would affect the housing complex, the General Manager will receive the initial notification sent out to the LSU Shreveport campus, copy it, and send onward to all of the residents via the internal systems (Active Building) that RISE has in place.
+Their messages will go out typically as an email to the rest of the residents.